brianjlandau/helper_me_test/README.markdown

     * `assert_hpricot_in`, and `assert_hpricot_not_in` test that a given CSS or XPath expression can be found in an HTML string.
 See Hpricot documentation for details.

-### Generators

-* __Helper Test Generator:__
-    * Usage:
-        * `script/generate helper_tests [SampleHelper Admin::AnotherHelper ...]`
-    * Creates helper tests for each helper you currently have, creating one test for each public method in the module.
-If you instead pass it a space separated set of helper module names you'll only generate tests for those.
-    * You can also pass it an option of `--skip-method-tests` and it won't create tests for each of the helper methods.
-* __Helper Generator:__
-    * Usage:
-        * `script/generate helper HelperName [methods ...]`
-    * Creates a helper based on a camelcased or underscored name, and a test file for it.
-It will also accept a list of method names and create methods for each of them and a test for each of the methods.

-### Rake Tasks

-I've also provided a rake task for running the generated helper tests, `rake test:helpers` and changed the `rake test` task to run that test task in a addition to the other test tasks.

 Examples
 ---------